Ferrington/Ferrington/README.md

   <h3>I currently work as a SCADA engineer and am passionate about software.</h3>

-Lately you can find me working on a [Catan game](https://github.com/Ferrington/catan).
-Also check out [Ladder Learner](https://github.com/Ferrington/ladderlearner)!
+I'm working on completing a CS degree so I don't have any active personal projects at the moment.
+Check out [Ladder Learner](https://github.com/Ferrington/ladderlearner)!

   <a href="https://skillicons.dev">